Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 On gravel, the Hunt 35 Carbon Gravel isn’t as strong as I’d have expected based on its specs or as capable as others in the value-carbon gravel wheelset category.

-Looking for this Hunt wheelset’s sweet spot, I tried a few different tires and inflation pressures in addition to the 40mm WTB Raddlers I’ve used to evaluate all gravel bike wheels at recommended pressure based on the tire size, inside rim width, and the combination of my body and bike weight.
+Looking for this Hunt wheelset’s sweet spot, I tried a few different tires and inflation pressures in addition to the 40mm WTB Raddlers I’ve used to evaluate many gravel bike wheels at recommended pressure based on the tire size, inside rim width, and the combination of my body and bike weight.

-Powering through looser surfaces like deeper gravel or soft dirt at a good speed, the Hunt 35 Carbon Gravel’s rear wheel also swims a bit and the rear rotor will occasionally clang against the pads.
+Powering through looser surfaces like deeper gravel or soft dirt at a good speed, the Hunt 35 Carbon Gravel’s rear wheel also swims a bit, and the rear rotor will occasionally clang against the pads.

 On the positive side, its freehub engages quickly, as fast as any I’ve ridden.
 Yet that strength is neutralized by a lack of stiffness.
-The result is responsiveness and climbing more in the middle of the pack among this Hunt’s carbon-value wheelset peers.
+The result is responsiveness and climbing more in the middle of the pack among Hunt’s carbon-value wheelset peers.

 It is reasonably comfortable, more so than some and less so than others.
 The freehub is also louder and higher pitched than most though somewhat dampened by the sound of your tires against the dirt and gravel surface.